 Staff work on Travel Plans within the Canterbury District Health Board, considering:

-- facilities and infrastructure that enable and encourage active transport (e.g.secure cycle storage, access to staff showers, and cycle training).
+- facilities and infrastructure that enable and encourage active transport such as secure cycle storage, access to staff showers, and cycle training.

 School Travel Plans provide safe options for children travelling to and from school.
 These are developed in collaboration with school communities and the local council, and have the following benefits: